-Whilst working out in the gym and hitting the weights is an integral part of any muscle building program, a lot of the time, people tend to overlook the fact that your diet also plays a very important role.
+Whilst working out in the gym and hitting the weights is an integral part of any muscle building program, a lot of the time people overlook the fact that what you’re eating also plays a very important role.

 Macronutrients, sometimes known simply as ‘Macros’, consist of proteins, fats, and carbohydrates.
 Consuming the right ratio of each is absolutely essential.

 When it comes to determining the best macronutrient ratio for building muscle, it really depends on the size of the person, their goals and objectives.
 A 180 pound man trying to add a few pounds of lean muscle, is not going to be on the same diet as a 275 pound bodybuilder, trying to gain muscle mass fast or bulk up to 300 plus pounds.